To start this resource guide off, let’s define anxiety.

 Treatment for Anxiety Disorders

+Next, I’ll cover treatment for anxiety.
 According to the University of Texas website, “Anxiety disorders are the most common of all mental illnesses, and they are also the most treatable.”… “Most patients respond well to treatment, and the success rates among those who receive treatment are usually very high, allowing patients to return to productive, fulfilling lives.”
+So, there is hope for you and your loved ones.

+The first treatment that may be ordered is medication.
 Treating anxiety usually requires both medication, and talk therapy in order to become manageable.
 Medications help calm the symptoms down enough that one can participate in the talk therapy successfully.
-Medications are especially needed, especially if your symptoms are moderate to severe.
+Medications are especially needed, if your symptoms are moderate to severe.

 Often medication doses can be lowered or stopped later on in treatment.
 They really can get you through a crisis.
 However, it can take some trial and error to figure out which medication, and dose works for you.
 We’re all individuals who respond differently to the same drugs.
 This process takes patience.
 Hang in there.
 Better days are coming.

+After your anxiety is being treated with medication, you can benefit from talk therapy.
+“Psychotherapy” is the medical word for talk therapy.
 Your mental health care provider will discuss with you the plan of treatment, and involve you in creating one.
+A plan of treatment is made up of goals you decide to work on with your therapist.
 Cognitive Behavioral Therapy (CBT for short), is “a type of psychotherapy in which negative patterns of thought about the self and the world are challenged in order to alter unwanted behavior patterns or treat mood disorders such as depression.”
 (Google dictionary)

-If your anxiety is more specific to a particular object or situation, Exposure Therapy can help to desensitize that object/situation for you.
+If your anxiety is more specific to a particular object or situation, Exposure Therapy can help to lessen your anxiety about that object/situation for you.

 Wrap-Up of Part 1

 Finally, that concludes the basics of what anxiety is and its treatment.
 In part 2, I’ll cover other resources that will help you in your healing journey.
+Click here to read part 2.
 If you have questions or comments, I’d love to read them.